-- 2.7 Special Plan Agreement Changes Authorizing Tax-Free Charitable Distributions.
-To the extent necessary, the previous provisions are modified to authorize the special IRA tax benefits for tax years 2006 to 2014 relating to tax-free charitable distributions.
+2.7 Special Plan Agreement Changes Authorizing Tax-Free Charitable Distributions.
+To the extent necessary, the previous provisions are modified to authorize the special IRA tax benefits relating to tax-free charitable distributions.
 These changes are discussed in the Disclosure Statement.

-Unless there is another tax law enacted extending this special rule to 2015 and subsequent years, it will not apply for 2015. - 2.8 Special Plan Agreement Changes for the IRA Law Change Made by the Heroes Earned Retirement Opportunities Act.
+2.8 Special Plan Agreement Changes for the IRA Law Change Made by the Heroes Earned Retirement Opportunities Act.
 To the extent necessary, the previous provisions are modified to authorize the special IRA tax benefits allowed under the Heroes Earned Retirement Opportunities Act.
-These changes are discussed in the Disclosure Statement. - 2.9 Special Plan Agreement Changes for the IRA Law Changes Affecting Certain Reservists as Set Forth in the Pension Protection Act of 2006.
+These changes are discussed in the Disclosure Statement.

+2.9 Special Plan Agreement Changes for the IRA Law Changes Affecting Certain Reservists as Set Forth in the Pension Protection Act of 2006.
 To the extent necessary, the previous provisions are modified to authorize the special IRA tax benefits relating to certain reservists.
 These changes are discussed in the Disclosure Statement.
 In general, certain reservists are entitled to recontribute funds during a 2-year time period.
-The standard 60-day rollover period will not apply. - 2.10 Special Plan Agreement Changes for the SIMPLE-IRA made by the Protecting Americans From Tax Hikes Act of 2015.
+The standard 60-day rollover period will not apply.

+2.10 Special Plan Agreement Changes for the SIMPLE-IRA made by the Protecting Americans From Tax Hikes Act of 2015.
 Notwithstanding the limit set forth in Article I that no contributions other than a rollover or transfer from another SIMPLE-IRA of the participant may be made, it is expressly authorized that as of December 19, 2015 a SIMPLE-IRA may accept rollover or direct rollover contributions arising from distributions from 401(k) plans, 403(b) plans, 457(b) plans and certain other qualified plans and also traditional IRAs and SEP-IRAs.
 Such contributions can only be made after the 2-year period described in section 72(t)(6) has been met.